MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     PFV:P3SG:push:A3PL boat:A3PL PL  man LOC(?) river
     'The men pushed their boat into the river'

-The agent may be fronted due to being topicalized or focused and may precede the verb, and the adjunct by occur in any position, but the example above gives the most basic word order.
+The agent may be fronted due to being topicalized or focused and may precede the verb, and the adjunct by occur in any position between phrases, but the example above gives the most basic word order.
 The only ungrammatical ordering of the above would be verb-agent-patient.

     * ???    ???   ???????            ??? ??? ?????
       LOC(?) river PFV:P3SG:push:A3PL PL  man boat:A3PL